Chorus-bdd/Chorus/README.md

 Chorus is a Behaviour Driven Development (BDD) testing framework written in Java.

+It is targeted at testing distributed systems, which are more complex to test than a single component or development stack.
+The goal of Chrous is to make _Executable Specifications for Distributed Systems._ a reality.

+If you want to test a system which is comprised of many networked components which need to collaborate, or has multiple User Interfaces used by different sets of users, then Chorus may be for you.
+Testing such a system end to end can be tough with conventional frameworks.
+You'll end up doing a lot of the plumbing yourself.

-It is targeted at distributed system testing.
-It allows a team to define plain English tests in which some or all scenario steps are executed in components running remotely over the network - _Executable Specifications for Distributed Systems._
+Chorus allows a team to write plain English tests in which steps can be executed in different components running remotely over the network
+For example in the test below, the first step may run on a web application, and the second may run on a fat client:

+Scenario: A trade shows in the blotter once booked When a Sales User books a trade
+  Then the trade shows up in the traders blotter

-Chorus supports an extended version of the 'Gherkin' syntax popularised by Cucumber and JBehave, these extensions help to make the framework a pragmatic choice for programmers.
+Chorus supports an extended version of the 'Gherkin' syntax popularised by Cucumber and JBehave.

-Chorus is a Java framework and presently provides a solution to connect to and test Java components.
+Chorus is a Java framework, and presently provides a solution to connect to and test Java (or JVM-based) components.
+It is very easy to extend.
+Need a handler for managing virtualized Docker components?
+You can add one, assuming we don't get there first!

 We hope to add connectivity solutions for other languages in the near future

-In addition to its Remoting features, Chorus also provides process handling which makes it easy to stop and start processes during a scenario.

 **Getting Started:**